-Available-for-sale reserves on equity investments (gross of tax) that will be released to income upon realization of the investment, excluding investments in which MBL Group has no economic exposure.

-Associates reserves (gross of tax) that will be released to income upon realization of the investment.
+Available-for-sale reserve on equity investments (gross of tax) that will be released to income upon realization of the investment, excluding investments in which MBL Group has no economic exposure; Associates' reserves (gross of tax) that will be released to income upon realization of the investment.

-4 The adjusted book value represents the total net exposure to MBL Group.
+The adjusted book value represents the total net exposure to MBL Group.

-Euro-zone exposures
+Euro-zone and other exposures